-Veterinary Support Animals provide a valuable service within the UCD Veterinary Hospital / Veterinary Sciences Centre through their use in teaching and also in the giving of blood donations.
+Veterinary Support Animals which are owned by University staff and students provide a valuable service within the UCD Veterinary Hospital / Veterinary Sciences Centre through their use in teaching and associated activities and also in the provision of blood donations.
 The presence of such animals within the UCD Veterinary Hospital / Veterinary Sciences Centre is allowable subject to the following criteria being met:

-- 1. Where applicable the use of the animal must be subject to ethical approval - 2.
-The welfare of the animal must be ensured at all times - 3.
-When not in active use the animal must be either suitably accommodated within the Veterinary Hospital or crated in a suitable location - 4.
-Animals must only be brought into the premises when their use in veterinary support activities is reasonably foreseeable for that day - 5.
-The use of every Veterinary Support Animal must be approved by the UCD Veterinary Hospital Clinical Director and/ or the Dean and Head of the UCD School of Veterinary Medicine.
+- 1. Where applicable the use of the animal must be subject to ethical approval. - 2.
+The welfare of the animal must be paramount at all times. - 3.
+When not in active use the animal must be suitably accommodated. - 4.
+Animals must only be brought into the premises when their use in veterinary support activities is reasonably foreseeable for that day. - 5.
+The UCD Veterinary Hospital will maintain a register of Veterinary Support Animals and all persons bringing such an animal into the UCD Veterinary Hospital / Veterinary Sciences Centre will be required to complete this register on a daily basis, detailing the foreseeable nature of the animals use on that day, how the animal will be accommodated, and how its welfare will be safeguarded.
+This register will be reviewed on an ongoing basis by the UCD Veterinary Hospital Clinical Director and / or the Dean and Head of the UCD School of Veterinary Medicine or their nominee(s) who may direct that an animal be removed from the premises if its use in an approved activity is not reasonably foreseeable for that day or if the animals welfare is deemed to be at risk.